shiba24/birdsong-generation-project/README.md

 # Notice

  - The dataset is not open-access yet.
-Hense you cannot replicate this project.
+Hense you cannot reproduce this project.

  - This project is only my own, not belonging to my supervisor.
 All the mistakes and misunderstandings belong to myself.

+ - If you are interested in this project (e.g. furthe questions, reproduce, comments and/or feedbacks), feel free to contact [me](https://github.com/shiba24)!

 ## Table of Contents
  - [Quick execution](https://github.com/shiba24/birdsong-generation-project#quick-execution)